hmrc/assets-frontend/assets/patterns/header/README.md

 {{ example('header--signed-in.html', true) }}

-### Version 3: Adding the HMRC logo

-Use this version when you need to display the HMRC logo.

-{{ example('header--hmrc-logo.html', true) }}
+### Tell users about cookies

+The GOV.UK header comes with a cookie banner.
+Use this, but change the link so it points to a service-specific cookie page.
+You can [find out more about using cookies](https://www.gov.uk/service-manual/technology/working-with-cookies-and-similar-technologies).

-### Version 3: Adding a phase banner
+### Use the phase banner

-Use this version when you need to display a phase in the service.
+The GOV.UK header also comes with a phase banner.
+It includes a link to get feedback about your service.
+The feedback link in the phase banner is [https://www.tax.service.gov.uk/contact/beta-feedback-unauthenticated?service=service-name](https://www.tax.service.gov.uk/contact/beta-feedback-unauthenticated).
+Add your service name to the end of the URL so feedback can be directed back to your team.

 {{ example('header--phase-banner.html', true) }}

-### Version 4: Adding a navigation

-Use this version when you need to use a navigation.

-{{ example('header--navigation.html', true) }}

-### Header elements

-#### The HMRC cookie banner

-Link to [HMRC cookie policy](https://www.tax.service.gov.uk/help/cookies).
-Add service-specific cookie information to the cookie policy page.

-Because most people get to HMRC services through GOV.UK, they may see GOV.UK’s cookie banner and HMRC’s.
-Both banners look the same but link to different policies.
-Both banners are shown once a month or if the cookies change.

-#### The GOV.UK header

-The GOV.UK header must used without changing anything.

-#### Sign out link

-Only use if people are signed in.

-#### Phase banner

-The phase banner comes from GOV.UK.

-The feedback link in the phase banner is [https://www.tax.service.gov.uk/contact/beta-feedback-unauthenticated?service=service-name](https://www.tax.service.gov.uk/contact/beta-feedback-unauthenticated).
-Append your service name to the URL so feedback can be directed back to your team.

-#### HMRC logo

-The HMRC logo is only where there is a user need to reassure people that they are dealing with HMRC.

-For example, if they are making a payment and need to be sure that the money is going to the right government department.

-More user research is needed to prove that the HMRC logo reassures people and meets this need.

-#### Last signed in status

-The last signed in status tells people the time and date they last signed in.

-At the moment, it is not possible to present people’s names consistently across services.
-We stopped using names in September 2016.

-More research is needed to understand if displaying a person’s name is important.

-#### Language selector

-Use if the service or page is available in another language.

-Welsh is the only language we currently support.
-We do not know if it will be used for other languages.

-The language selector is sometimes called the Welsh toggle.

 ## Research on this component

-We need more user research on the header.
+We need more research – [add your research on GitHub] (https://github.com/hmrc/design-patterns/issues/4).

-We want to know if:

-- people are reassured by the HMRC logo
-- the last signed in time and date is needed
-- displaying a person’s name reassures them

-Contribute your research via this [GitHub issue](https://github.com/hmrc/design-patterns/issues/4).